 • Purchase eggs packaged in paper cartons that can be recycled instead of Styrofoam or plastic.
 If your store doesn't carry them, ask them to make a change.

-• Eliminate bulky plastic laundry jugs by purchasing laundry detergent sheets.
+• Eliminate bulky plastic laundry jugs by purchasing detergent sheets.
 The detergent sheets fully dissolve in water and are designed as eco-friendly alternatives to bottle detergents.

 • Use bar soap instead of liquid hand soap, shower gel, or body wash.
 Choose bar soap wrapped in paper or bars that can be purchased in bulk.

 • Try longer wear lenses.
 Packaging from daily contact lenses generates a lot of excess waste.
-Using contact lenses that are replaced every 1-3 months, instead of dailies, creates less trash and may save money too.
+Using contact lenses replaced every 1-3 months, instead of dailies, creates less trash and may save money too.

 • Nobody likes doing dishes.
 But, you can eliminate waste by not using plasticware or paper plates and throwaway items at home.